madcoda9000/dotnet-cookie-based-identity/README.md

 - using .NET Core 6
 - using entity Framework
-- supports MySql, MariaDb and SqlServer
+- supports MySql, MariaDb, SqLite and SqlServer
 - Provides Authentication with Identity Framework and LDAP
   - Login
   - Register